 We all know that the universe is expanding… have you ever wondered what the universe is expanding into?
 If the universe is all that is, then for it to get bigger there has to be a larger universe holding the smaller universe, right?
 Now you may understand consciousness better.
 Everything is consciousness… you have an entire universe inside of you….
 The universe expands, when you expand… when your thoughts about yourself expand… and by dint of this expansion we experience ourselves.
 So wherever you go, you will find your own creations, and you will have to deal with them… there is no escape in this universe, not in life and not in death.
-Why would you want to escape that which you choose to experience in the first place?
+Why would you want to escape that which you chose to experience in the first place?
 We are all an extension of God, of source consciousness… and we come here to play this game of life, to have an experience of ourselves, to self realize… we are in essence god, godding… god experiencing godself!
-In Sanskrit there’s a saying, अहं ब्रह्मास्मि: aham brahmasmi … meaning, I am the creator!
+In Sanskrit there’s a saying, अहं ब्रह्मास्मि: aham brahmasmi, meaning I am the absolute or I am divine!

 And so everything is a choice.
 Birth AND death.
 In the absolute sense, every death is in fact suicide, because when we finally choose to cross over to the other side we feel that this particular lifeline is complete, so we intentionally choose to die or exit a particular lifetime and we make this decision at the soul level which is often unknown to the conscious mind.
-To learn more about death and what happens after, watch my video titled “what happens after death”.
+To learn more about death and what happens after, read my article titled What happens after death?
+The three stages.